abudaan/qambi/developments.md

 ####heartbeat

 Heartbeat is a more or less monolithic structure packed with functionality.
-This makes the code hard to maintain, test and debug, and to extend with external modules.
+This makes the code hard to maintain, test and debug, and to extend with external or additional modules.
 Therefor I have decided to stop the further development of heartbeat and to start with a new codebase under a new name: qambi.

 ####qambi

 Qambi is written in es6 and takes full advantage of the [modules](http://www.2ality.com/2014/09/es6-modules-final.html).
-Therefor qambi is much better split up into separate modules.
 The change of the name was necessary because the term 'heartbeat' generally refers to the state of a program, see [wikipedia](http://en.wikipedia.org/wiki/Heartbeat_(computing)).
 Qambi is a Zulu word meaning creator, inventor or composer.

 You can divide qambi into the following functional modules: